 - ESOL 034 - Intermediate ESOL Reading

 - ESOL 042 - Advanced ESOL Grammar and Communication

 Students must be assessed according to the college's Assessment/Placement policy before enrolling in a course.

 Students placed into ESOL courses must begin their ESOL course work immediately within their first semester at CCBC.
-They may concurrently take non-ESOL courses that do NOT have ESOL prerequisites.
-Students must take at least one ESOL course for each semester in which they are enrolled until completing the ESOL sequence.
+They may concurrently take non-ESOL courses that do not have ESOL prerequisites*.
+Students must take at least one ESOL course during each semester of enrollment until ESOL sequence is completed.
 Students may not enroll in any other courses without concurrently enrolling in the ESOL courses necessary to complete the ESOL sequence.
-It is strongly recommended that students who enroll in the fall and spring take all courses in each level simultaneously.
+Students are encouraged to take all ESOL courses in each level simultaneously whenever possible.

 **Exception: If a student who is enrolled in ESOL classes at CCBC has completed other credit course work successfully at an accredited college or university within the United States as documented by an official college transcript, he/she is exempt from the ACDV 101 requirement.